Zazsona/MFRC522-Amiibo-Tools/README.md

-MFRC522-python
+MFRC522-Amiibo-Tools
 ==============
-A small class to interface with the NFC reader Module MFRC522 on the Raspberry Pi.
+A small class to interface with the NFC reader Module MFRC522 on the Raspberry Pi, featuring some convenience scripts for getting an Amiibo's ID number, ideal for use with [AmiiboAPI](https://www.amiiboapi.com/).
 This is a Python port of the example code for the NFC module MF522-AN.

-**Important notice:** This library has not being actively updated in almost four years.
-It might not work as intended on more recent Raspberry Pi devices.
-You might want to take a look to the open pull-requests and forks to see other implementations and bug-fixes.

 ## Requirements
 This code requires you to have SPI-Py installed from the following repository: